clearbit/clearbit-python/README.md

 A Python API client to [https://clearbit.com](https://clearbit.com).

+## Installation

+To install the Clearbit Python bindings, run:

+    pip install clearbit

+Or

+    easy_install clearbit

 ## Usage

 First authorize requests by setting the API key found on your [account's settings page](https://clearbit.com/keys).